apify/actor-whitepaper/README.md

 ## Introduction

-This document introduces _Actors_, a new kind of serverless microapps (or agents, cloud programs, ...) for general-purpose language-agnostic computing and automation jobs.
+This whitepaper introduces _Actors_, a new kind of serverless microapps (or agents, cloud programs, functions) for general-purpose language-agnostic computing and automation jobs.
-The main design goal for Actors is to make it easy for developers build and ship reusable cloud software tools, which are also easy to run and integrate by other users.
+The main goal for Actors is to make it easy for developers build and ship reusable software automation tools, which are also easy to run and integrate by other users.

+### Background

 The Actors were first introduced by [Apify](https://apify.com/) in late 2017, as a way to easily build, package, and ship web scraping and web automation tools to customers.